OE-FET/Origin-Scripts/README.md

 # Origin-Scripts
 LabTalk Scripts for automated data analysis of OFET and EG-OFET data, measured with the [Agilent-415X](https://github.com/OE-FET/Agilent-415X) LabVIEW programs.
 Compatible with Origin 2018 Pro or newer.

+## Quick notes
+For these scripts to work:
+	- The data filenames have to be in a certain format.
+If the format is different the scripts will not work.
+See the [Data filenames](#DataFilenames) section for details.
+	- The graph templates that the scripts use to plot the data have to have filenames in a certain format.
+If the format is different, or if the template does not exist, a generic template will be used but the scripts will work.

 ## Installation
 To install the scripts, perform the following steps:
 1. Copy the `Scripts` folder to `C:\Users\<Account Name>\Documents\OriginLab`.